Independent counter · metadata only · est. 2026

 | 2026-03-12 | Elon Musk | Repost | counts | 13.9s |

-| 2026-03-09 | Elon Musk | Reply | no | 13s |
+| 2026-03-09 | Elon Musk | Reply | does not count | 13s |

 | 2026-03-08 | Elon Musk | Repost | counts | 11s |